 While bushwalking through the mallee community for example, there's a good chance you'll spot some Mallee Ringnecks (Barnardius zonarius).
 These parrots hang out in flocks or pairs, and can be identified by their green plumage and creamy-yellow neck band.
 They're about 30 cm long and, like most parrots, are brightly coloured and wonderful to watch.
 They usually nest in tree hollows and feed on grass seeds, herbs, berries, fruit, buds and blossoms, as well as the seeds of red gum and Yorrell.

 A very sociable animal, especially around campgrounds, is the grey Apostlebird (Struthidea cinerea), so named because they hang around in family groups, sometimes of about a dozen birds.
 They are also referred to locally as 'bludger birds', because they're always on the lookout for food scraps.
 But please don't feed them because anything but their natural food of seeds and insects is not good for their health.

-Apart from the largest Australian bird of all, the flightless Emu (Dromaius novaehollandiae).
+Apart from the largest Australian bird of all, the flightless Emu (Dromaius novaehollandiae), other bird species you might see in various parts of the park include: